seri037/llcppg/llpkgstore.md

 | version | `string` | "latest" | ✅ | generator version |
 #### For developers

-**IMPORTANT**: For automated workflows, if an incorrect version is chosen and there is no user intervention (i.e., no input in the CLI's stdin), an error will be automatically thrown and the process will terminate after a timeout (usually 5 seconds).

 **Currently**, the cfg system supports third-party libraries for C/C++ **only**.
 Support for other languages, such as Python and Rust, may be added in the future, but there are no updates at this time.

 For C/C++, the only supported generator is llcppg.